TL;DR

 What To Do Now

 Diversify while you can.
 The major platforms aren't the only places buyers find software.
-Niche directories, industry-specific sites, AI search optimization across multiple sources—these matter more when the big players consolidate.
+SourceForge, niche directories, industry-specific sites, AI search optimization across multiple sources—these matter more when the big players consolidate.

 Get your current listings right.
 If G2 eventually becomes the single source of truth, your G2 presence matters a lot.
 Same with Capterra.
 Now's a good time to make sure your listings are complete, current, and optimized.
 Understanding the G2 and Capterra review guidelines is essential for maintaining a strong presence.